 Do you enjoy working with your team?
 Do the team members give each other effective feedback?
 Are the department objectives achieved jointly?
 Does each team member have the same interests?
-Is it a team without internal conflicts or misunderstandings?
-Does every team member use his qualities in a relaxed way?
+Are there “elephants in the room”?
+Is there inclusion of the undercurrent?

 A successful team is a team that collaborates constructively and with pleasure, optimally uses the unique qualities and strength of each team member and has the right skills to achieve the departmental or team goals in an efficient and decisive manner.

 But sometimes it does not work (yet) and there is an undesirable situation in which the cooperation is stiff and the effectiveness and productivity of a team is too low.

 - A new team has been set up, composed of team members who do not yet know each other and are still working past each other.

 - There has been a reorganisation and the team members who have had to say goodbye to their old colleagues and / or their old job still suffer from ‘oldness’.

 - A number of team members regularly have a conflict that affects the atmosphere negatively.

 - De medewerkers nemen onvoldoende verantwoordelijkheid voor hun eigen functioneren.

 - The team members complain about the behavior of the manager.